NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Rounds the corners using `border-radius`.

 ## 8. **Card Base Styling**
 We will now apply padding and margins to our card, as well as add borders, to make it more visually appealing.

+- [ ] Add the code below to style the `card` class elements on the web page.

 ```css
 .card {